thewhitetulip/intro-to-vuejs/3_building_an_app.md

 1. "Priority: 3" with `Priority: ${task.priority}`.
 1. "dummy" with `${task.category}`

-delete the other note tag.
-We do not need any more elements because we are going to cycle through the `tasks` object we created in our Vue instance and have Vue handle the html on its own.
+Delete the other note tag.
+If you notice, we will have one block per task, when we generate html using our server, we will need to create a template and render the data according to task list which we get from the server, but we do not need to do all that when we use Vue, the framework takes care of the html, we just need to tell it what we want.

 Save and refresh the page, you shall see that the tasks are rendering properly.

 Now, we will be fine tuning the changes we made and add a few more parameters wherever required.

-since it is not necessary that every task's content would be a markdown tasklist, we need to display the '1 out of 3 completed' message only if it exists, thus we wrap it in a template tag and use the `v-if` directive, this means that the template would be rendered only when there is value inside task.completed.
+Since it is not necessary that every task's content would be a markdown tasklist, we need to display the '1 out of 3 completed' message only if it exists, thus we wrap it in a template tag and use the `v-if` directive, this means that the template would be rendered only when there is value inside task.completed.

 	<template v-if="task.completed">${task.completed}</template>

-A keep observer might note that what if there are no tasks created, what do we show then?
-As of now, there is nothing displayed on the page, this is bad from the UX perspective because the user does not understand what is happening and if our app is not intuitive then users will hate it.
+A keep observer might note that what we have not handled the case if there are no tasks.
+We show a blank page in that case.
+This is bad from the UX perspective because the user does not understand what is happening and if our app is not intuitive then users will hate it.

 Let's think about what we will be doing in this scenario. our logic would be simple to handle this case,